 So, exactly how much can I earn as a United pilot?

-Here is a sampling of United pilot annual wages.
+Here is a sampling of United pilot hourly wages.
 Pilot pay changes based on various factors, such as type of plane, years of experience, etc. For instance, this is for the Airbus 320.